emaxsaun/ai-art-style-generator/readme.md

 ---

 **Note:** Image generation requires deployment on a public URL (e.g., Railway).
 It does not work on localhost.
+Message me if you want this added.

 **Tip:** When using a custom prompt with the PhotoMaker model, include the word `img`.
 The custom prompt is disabled for the Face to Many model.